na-na-hi/renget/archive/brap.md

 There's also deepdanbooru, a useful tool for getting danbooru tags which you can get simply by adding **--deepdanbooru** to your webui-user.bat file.

 When running webui-user.bat for the first time, it will take a long time to setup everything.
 Just be patient.
-When it's ready, it'll give you an IP link that you must put into your browser and that's the webui for Stable DIffusion which you'll be using to generate your images.
+When it's ready, it'll give you an IP link that you must put into your browser and that's the webui for Stable Diffusion which you'll be using to generate your images.

 ##### Settings:
 These are the most important settings you should change before starting to generate images.